Get

 Seek veterinary advice if you’re concerned about your pet’s well-being.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 These signs of dyspnea can be very frightening to you as the pet owner.
-However, you need to be calm, help your dog to try and calm down, then get the dog to the vet immediately for a diagnosis and treatment of the condition the dog is suffering from.
+However, you need to be calm, help your dog to try and calm down, and then get the dog to the vet immediately for a diagnosis and treatment of the condition the dog is suffering from.
 It’s also a good idea to know how to do CPR on your dog, just in case the worst happens and you need to save the dog’s life.

 A dog in respiratory distress is at risk and clearly needs attention, proper diagnosis, and treatment.
 Please immediately make your way to the veterinary clinic.